Hykudoru/Boomerang/README.md

 # Boomerang
-Boomerang is a perpetual motion generator that produces linear oscillation and orbital motion efficiently using mathematical wave functions.
+Boomerang is a free Unity3D asset package for game developers and designers to use in their projects.
+It is a perpetual motion generator that produces linear oscillation and orbital motion.
 Easily fine-tune any game object to oscillate creatively in the Unity game engine.

 ## Instructions
 <ol>